NunomValdez/backend-project/README.md

 ```

-To Register some users, we have to follow the following Schema:
+To Register a user, we have to follow the following Schema:

 ```
 {